djpapzin/ai-based-south-african-id-recognition/README.md

 ### 1. Data Preparation
 - Dataset has been prepared and split
-- Images standardized to 800x800
+- Images standardized to variable size with aspect ratio
-- Annotations in COCO format
+- Annotations in COCO format with keypoints
-- Corner points added for better accuracy
+- Corner keypoints added for better accuracy

 ### 2. Model Training (Next Step)
 - Use Google Colab with GPU runtime
-- Base Model: Detectron2 with ResNet50-FPN
+- Base Model: Keypoint R-CNN with ResNet50-FPN backbone
-- Input Size: 800x800 pixels
+- Input Size: Dynamic with max size 1333
 - Output: Both bounding boxes and keypoints

 ### 3. Evaluation